stacks-network/stacks/README.md

 ## Clarity Language for Smart Contracts

 Clarity is a new language for smart contracts that [focuses on safety](https://stacks.org/bringing-clarity-to-8-dangerous-smart-contract-vulnerabilities/).
 Clarity is a decidable language, meaning you can know, with certainty, from the code itself what the program will do.
-Clarity is interpreted (not compiled) and the source code is published on the blockchain.
-See the [Clarity book](https://book.clarity-lang.org/) and [Clarity website](https://clarity-lang.org) for details.
+Clarity is interpreted (not compiled) and the source code is published on the blockchain (see [this deployed code](https://explorer.stacks.co/txid/SP000000000000000000002Q6VF78.pox?chain=mainnet) for the PoX contract).

+For details, see the [Clarity book](https://book.clarity-lang.org/) and [Clarity website](https://clarity-lang.org).

 ## Proof-of-Transfer (PoX)

 [PoX consensus](https://blockstack.org/pox.pdf) is a new algorithm that spans consensus between two blockchains.
 Unlike burning electricity in proof-of-work, miners bid by spending BTC and get a random probability for becoming a leader.
 Leader election happens on the base chain (Bitcoin) and new blocks are written on the connected chain.
 Miners use a base cryptocurrency (Bitcoin) to mine newly minted units of a new cryptocurrency.
 PoX recyles proof-of-work energy to provide Nakamoto-style consensus for the connected chain/layer.

-(See a [community post](https://medium.com/@sonkaos999/the-bullish-case-for-stacks-8ef75849861f) on PoX for more details.)
+See [this post](https://medium.com/@sonkaos999/the-bullish-case-for-stacks-8ef75849861f) on PoX for more details.

 ## Stacks blockchain